ShootMe/LiveSplit.TheBridge/README.md

   - Click the Activate autosplitter button

 ## Splits
-  - Will autostart on when first input is available
+  - Will autostart when first input is available
   - Splits at the end of each Level
   - Ends when the apple hits your head